Start training your hunting dog now!

 Introduction to HOLD

-One aspect of hunting training that many people overlook is teaching your dog to hold an item in his/her mouth for a period and to release the item when commanded.
+One aspect of hunting training that many people overlook is teaching your dog to hold an item in their mouth for a period and to release the item when commanded.
 This is a trained behavior; it is not natural for a retriever to do this.
 The first step toward teaching your puppy or dog this behavior is to teach HOLD as a command.
 We do not start this training until after all the dog’s adult teeth come in, around 5-6 months of age.
 But you can do some prep work towards this training now by simply messing with your puppy’s mouth.

 So, what do I mean by messing with your puppy’s mouth.
 It is very simple, occasionally, grab a hold of your puppy’s collar and make her SIT.
 While she is sitting, grab a hold of your puppy’s lower jaw by insert your thumb inside your puppy’s mouth with the rest of your hand under her lower jaw.
 Put your thumb behind the K9 teeth, there is a little pocket there so that you won’t get bitten too much.
 You can wear a leather glove if you are worried about damaging your hand.